Expository essays in literature, politics, philosophy, and science issues allow space for affirming one's stance on issues, old and new.

 Historically, socialist governments remain unfeasible and unwieldy.
 The statement that today's liberals are tomorrow's conservatives is true only if the liberal cause was one worth fighting for at the outset.

 Those who wish to institute a government that over-taxes and over-regulates its citizens are on a trajectory of destroying the nation's wealth, harmony, and balance.

 Government of the People

-The two terms "democracy" and "republic" are often used interchangeably, but they, in fact, refer to very different forms of government.
+In much of today’s political parlance, the two terms, "democracy" and "republic," are often used interchangeably, but they, in fact, refer to very different forms of government.